Blogs

 Bai Dinh holds multiple records: Asia’s longest Arhat corridor and Vietnam’s largest bronze Buddha. ( Source: Collected)

-Where is Bai Dinh Pagoda
+Getting to Know Bai Dinh Pagoda

 Bai Dinh Pagoda is located in Gia Vien District, Ninh Binh Province, Vietnam.